atharaq/atharaq.github.io/linear/lesson5.md

 # Homework

+On Moodle, you can either upload a PDF of your work (using a scanner or app Scannable / CamScanner, or typed via Google Docs / Word and converted to a PDF), or you can type in your work by clicking "Add Submission".

 1. Use the definition of matrix multiplication as function composition to argue that $\cos(\alpha + \beta) = \cos(\alpha)\cos(\beta) - \sin(\alpha)\sin(\beta)$.
 Hint: consider the matrices $R_\alpha$, $R_\beta$, and compute the composition $R_\alpha \circ R_\beta$.
 Argue geometrically that this matrix represents $R_{\alpha + \beta}$.

 2. Watch the next two videos in the Essence of Linear Algebra series:

+This one discusses the idea of matrix multiplication as composition of functions:

 <div class="youtube-container">
    <iframe src="https://www.youtube.com/embed/XkY2DOUCWMU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+This one discusses linear transformations in 3D:

 <div class="youtube-container">
    <iframe src="https://www.youtube.com/embed/rHLEWRxRGiM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+I again would like to hear what people thought was interesting and/or confusing from these videos.